jjclark1982/cryptonomicon/README.md

 Then go to the [Set Password](http://localhost:9000/app/password.html) link to set the password from this account.

 Once it has a password, you can go to the [Make a transaction](http://localhost:9000/app/cheque.html) link to send funds to other accounts.
 Recipient accounts will be created automatically.

+### TODO

+- multiple bank branches √
+- sessions have wallets √
+- after you transact with a branch, it takes time to sync